Tree Planting · August 4, 2025 · 4 min read

 Choosing a tree suitable for Edmonton's climate and your specific yard conditions is essential

-• Climate Hardy: Choose tree species adapted to our zone 3 climate (Edmonton is now considered zone 4, but zone 3 plants remain a safer, hardier choice) (e.g., Colorado spruce, Bur oak, Amur maple).
+• Climate Hardy: Choose tree species adapted to our zone 4a climate (zone 3 plants remain a safer, hardier choice if you want extra winter insurance) (e.g., Colorado spruce, Bur oak, Amur maple).
 For more ideas, check out our Top 5 Low-Maintenance Trees for Edmonton Yards.

 • Purpose: Decide on shade, privacy, or aesthetics to guide your choice.
 Consider whether you want edible fruits or not.